This page has been archived on the Web

 Responsibilities of Government Organizations

-Acts of Parliament, regulations and policies.
+This section identifies the responsibilities of government organizations regarding procurement as set out in various Acts of Parliament, regulations and policies.
 This section does not confer any authority or responsibility on any organization.

 Treasury Board Secretariat

 The Secretariat supports the Treasury Board in its role as the government's management board.
 The Secretariat is responsible for maintaining an ongoing relationship with departments to address management issues and to ensure compliance with the Contracting Policy and related policy instruments through management reviews, evaluations, Auditor General audits, internal audits and transactions.
 The Secretariat also develops federal government administrative policies for procurement and for a broad range of areas that have an impact on procurement, such as financial management, materiel management, communications, delegation of authority, project management and investment planning.
 In addition, the Secretariat manages a certification program for federal procurement and materiel management personnel.

 The mandate of the Minister of Public Works and Government Services includes planning and organizing the provision of materiel and related services to departments and the acquisition of goods, services and construction services for departments.
 The Department of Public Works and Government Services Act states that the Minister shall investigate and develop services for increasing the efficiency and economy of the federal public administration and for enhancing integrity and efficiency in the contracting process.

 Section 9 of the Department of Public Works and Government Services Act gives the Minister of Public Works and Government Services exclusive responsibility for the procurement of all goods as described in the Act.
 Other departments may procure goods only when their own legislation specifically permits or when an appropriate delegation of authority has been made by the Minister of Public Works and Government Services.